The gravitational stratification of multifluid and multispecies plasma: The ponderomotive force and the resulting motions

 \section{The ponderomotive force and the resulting motions}

-Since significant decoupling appears in the cHE stratification when the pressure gradient is large, it is interesting to know how this "static" decoupling would contribute to the MFMS dynamics.
-Here, we run simulations of a monochromatic Alfv\'en wave, using the cHE and pHE stratifications introduced in the previous section.
-Alfv\'en waves existing in the low solar atmosphere have been suggested \citep{Pontieu2007,McIntosh_2011,Chae_2021}, and they may play a vital role in coronal heating \citep{VanDoorsselaere2020}, the FIP effect \citep{Laming_2004,Laming2015}, etc., which are beyond the scope of this work.
-We are interested in the fact that the ponderomotive force caused by Alfv\'en waves drives plasma motions along the magnetic field, and such motions can be simulated and used as an example to compare the effects of using different stratifications.
+Since significant decoupling appears in the cHE stratification when the pressure gradient is large, it is interesting to investigate how this "static" decoupling would contribute to the MFMS dynamics.
+In this study, we ran simulations of a monochromatic Alfv\'en wave, using the cHE and pHE stratifications introduced in the previous section.
+It has been suggested that Alfv\'en waves existing in the low solar atmosphere could play a role \citep{Pontieu2007,McIntosh_2011,Chae_2021}, particularly with respect to coronal heating \citep{VanDoorsselaere2020}, the FIP effect \citep{Laming_2004,Laming2015}, and other phenomena.
+Here, we are interested in exploring the fact that the ponderomotive force induced by Alfv\'en waves drives plasma motions along the magnetic field \citep{Lundin2006}.
+Such motions can be simulated and used as an example to compare the effects of using different stratifications.

-An initially constant vertical magnetic field $B_z=10$ G is imposed on the stratifications discussed in the previous section, and the Alfv\'en wave is driven by periodically changing $B_x$ at $z=2.2$ Mm, similar to what was done by \citep{Sykora_2023}.
-Note that such a driver may not be suitable in the weakly ionized photosphere \citep{Cally_2023}, but works under the present atmospheric condition.
+We imposed an initially constant vertical magnetic field of $B_z=10$ G on the stratifications discussed.
+The Alfv\'en wave is driven by periodically changing $B_x$ at $z=2.2$ Mm, similar to what was done in the study carried out by \citet{Sykora_2023}.
+We note that such a driver might not be suitable in the weakly ionized photosphere \citep{Cally_2023}, but it does work under the present atmospheric condition.
 The frequency of the driver is 1 Hz, and the amplitude is 1 G. The resulting amplitude of the velocity along the $x$ direction is $\sim 40$ km s$^{-1}$.
 Based on this basic setting, five simulations are performed, as listed in Table \ref{tab:cases}.
-We mainly focus on comparing the differences between using cHE and pHE stratifications, with or without the NEQ ionization (simulations (c)-(e)).
+We set our focus on comparing the differences between using cHE and pHE stratifications, with or without the NEQ ionization (simulations (c)-(e)).
 Because of the numerical instability mentioned in the previous section, the pHE stratification is only discussed without including ionization and recombination in the simulation (simulation (d)).
-We also include two simulations that use non-physical collisional frequencies to examine the weakly and strongly collisional scenarios (simulations (a) \& (b)).
-These two non-physical frequencies are, respectively, significantly lower and higher than the imposed wave frequency.
-The former should evolve as separated fluids and the latter should recover the single fluid scenario.
+We also included two simulations that use nonphysical collisional frequencies to examine the weakly and strongly collisional scenarios (simulations (a) \& (b)).
+These two nonphysical frequencies are significantly lower and higher than the imposed wave frequency, respectively.
+The former should evolve as separated fluids, while the latter should recover the single fluid scenario.